 View and Edit VCS Changes

-This tab displays a list of VCS commits or other VCS updates that are associated with the current issue.
-The total number of VCS changes is displayed on the tab itself.
-This tab is visible when your YouTrack server is integrated with TeamCity, Upsource, or a VCS repository.
+The activity stream shows a list of VCS commits or other VCS updates that are associated with the current issue.
+These events are visible when the VCS changes filter is enabled.
+This information is only available when the project is integrated with TeamCity, Upsource, or a VCS repository.
 If the visibility setting for the integration is restricted to one or more groups, you only see the VCS changes if you are a member of one of the specified groups.

 VCS changes are added to issues automatically when the issue is mentioned or a command is applied to an issue in a VCS commit message.
 Use this information to track the changes in your code base that are related to each issue.

 The following information is displayed for VCS commits that reference the current issue.
 VCS commits can be processed by YouTrack from TeamCity, Upsource, or a VCS integration.

 The name of the user who committed the changes to the code repository.

 The date and time when the commit was fetched from the repository.

 The commit message that was entered for the VCS change.